Sarah Holcomb

 Sarah Holcomb is an American former actress.

 Career

-Her first role was in National Lampoon's Animal House (1978) as Clorette DePasto, the daughter of Mayor Carmine DePasto (portrayed by Cesare Danova).
+Her first role was in National Lampoon's Animal House (1978) as Clorette DePasto, the young teenage daughter of Mayor Carmine DePasto (portrayed by Cesare Danova), who does not disclose her true age when a college student invites her to a fraternity party.

-Following Animal House, she appeared as Maggie O'Hooligan in Caddyshack (1980).
-Holcomb had been cast in Jaws 2 (1978), but was one of several teenaged actors let go as that film went through many script revisions early in production.
+Following Animal House, she appeared as Maggie O'Hooligan in Caddyshack (1980), the girlfriend of character Danny Noonan (Michael O'Keefe).

+Holcomb was also cast in Jaws 2 (1978), but she was one of several teenaged actors who were eliminated from the film during pre-production.

 Personal life

 Holcomb struggled with mental illness and drug abuse.
 She was institutionalized for a period before stabilizing and retiring from the entertainment industry and avoiding publicity.
-The character of Dori Lawrence in the film Stateside, an actress who suffers from schizophrenia, is partly based on Holcomb.
+The character of Dori Lawrence in the film Stateside, an actress who has schizophrenia, is partly based on Holcomb.